TanisTanis/digitalnomad/README.md

 ## Navigating the Webpage

-After correctly seeding the database, you will be able to log in as some of the preconfigured users and companies in the preset data.
+After correctly seeding the database, you will be able to log in as some of the preconfigured users and companies.

 Click on the Log In button in the upper right corner to go to the login page.